MotherDuck-Open-Source/sql-tutorial/intro-sql-1.md

 | Bob        | 78            | 89            | 83.5           |

 ### Group Rows (GROUP BY Clause)
-To group the rows based on a specific column and perform aggregate functions, you can use the `GROUP BY` clause.
+To group the rows based on a specific column and perform <a href="https://duckdb.org/docs/sql/aggregates.html" target="_blank">aggregate functions</a>, you can use the `GROUP BY` clause.
 For example, if you want to group the students by their age and calculate the average `english_score` for each group, you can use this command:

 ```SQL
 SELECT age, AVG(english_score) AS avg_english_score